Control flow statements

 (ADDiu ZERO, imm:$in)>;

-The CMP instruction will set the result to register SW, and then JNE check the condition based on SW status as Fig. 39.
-Since SW belongs to a different register class, it will be correct even an instruction is inserted between CMP and JNE as follows,
+The CMP instruction sets the result to register SW, and then JNE checks the condition based on the SW status as shown in Fig. 39.

 cmp %2, %3